We bring you a 5-step workflow that can help you improve your tree inventory and increase tree inspection efficiency.

-Data visualization in Map Editor, as well as basic analysis such as heat maps or buffers, can be achieved in a short amount of time even by users who don’t have previous experience with GIS technologies.
+Data visualization in Map Editor, as well as basic analysis such as heat maps or buffers, can be achieved in a short amount of time even by users who don’t have previous experience with GIS software.

-One of the most important aspects of making your Tree Inventory workflow more efficient is data sharing and coordination between the team members, both in the office and in the field.
-GIS Cloud allows you to share data as well as work orders with your staff, adjusting the level of access depending on a member’s role (user can be allowed only to view, or edit data, make reports, etc.).
-This can be a very useful feature when you want to share data with the external stakeholders such as other organizations, local government bodies or simply having an overview of the work done by your contractors.
+To make your tree inventory workflow more efficient use GIS Cloud for data sharing and coordination between the team members, both in the office and in the field.
+GIS Cloud allows you to share data and maps with your staff, adjusting the level of access depending on a member’s role (user can be allowed only to view, or edit data, make reports, etc.).
+It can be a very useful feature when you want to share data with the external stakeholders such as other organizations, local government bodies or simply having an overview of the work done by your contractors.

 When leaving quotes to customers, I find that a picture or map, in this case, speaks louder than words and with GIS Cloud I can produce maps quickly to be attached to a written quote, so there is no question about what is to be carried out.
-This map is also used as a base to work orders, so the correct work is carried out on the correct trees (import when felling trees for obvious reasons.) – Sean Grant, Vivaldi Arborists (Sweden)
+This map is also used as a base to work orders, so the correct work is carried out on the right trees (import when felling trees for obvious reasons.) – Sean Grant, Vivaldi Arborists (Sweden)

-One of the most important aspects of Tree Management, especially when it comes to tree inventory and inspection projects is reporting and planning activities based on the collected data.
-Instead of manually creating reports and losing time on the unnecessary papyrology, you can create a custom report in GIS Cloud in short amount of time and use it as a basis for future maintenance plans.
+One of the most important aspects of Tree Management, especially when it comes to tree inventory and inspection projects is creating reports from the field data.
+Instead of manually creating reports you can export a custom report with GIS Cloud and use it as a base for future maintenance plans.